frequently asked questions

 Proof of vaccination is required when you book our classes online.

-Once your dog has received its seconded vaccination, it can join Real World Dog Training – Group Classes.
+Once your dog has received its second vaccination, it can join our classes.
 This is generally around 12 weeks of age.

-We run boutique-size classes, which are capped at 8-10 dogs, depending on the location and planned exercises.
+We run boutique-size classes, which are capped at 8-10 dogs.
 This ensures we can provide personal attention to participants during the classes.

 • Hungry dogs